-- 1) Follow the enrollment selection process outlined in section A; - 2) Ensure that at least 90 percent of children enrolled in the VPK program qualify as "at-risk" as defined above and only children qualifying as "at-risk" count in calculated utilization rates; - 3) Support inclusionary practices by encouraging enrollment of students with disabilities; - 4) Continue enrollment of new students, subject to available seats, up to the last 20 days of school and ensure maximum group size operates at 95 percent capacity; - 5) Adhere to the district's submitted VPK Attendance Policy with the goal of maintaining average daily attendance at a minimum of 90 percent; - 6) Ensure that children enrolled in VPK receive 180 days of instruction.
-Staggered opening is appropriate over the course of two weeks, but VPK shall not close for registration or any other events without approval from the assistant commissioner of early learning; - 7) Document a child's withdrawal from the VPK program in accordance with the district's attendance policy; - 8) Enter information for all VPK children enrolled in school-based and community partner classrooms into the state student information system (EIS) on or before October 1st and in accordance with guidelines set by the TDOE; - 9) Maintain and report daily attendance of enrolled students and those students on the waitlist to be enrolled in pre-K to the TDOE at the mid-year and end of year reviews; - 10) Implement and document a restorative practice plan, such as consulting with district family engagement specialists, to address attendance concerns in collaboration with the family; - 11) Document a parent-initiated withdrawal with code 10 and a school-initiated withdrawal with code 13.
-Use of code 13 requires submission of documentation for reason of dismissal to the assistant commissioner of early learning a child is withdrawn, to include the attendance restorative practice plan; and - 12) Assign a classification code of (Q) to all VPK-funded students and a classification code of (L) to all "at-risk" students in the student management system (note: students can be coded with both Q and L).
+- 1) follow the enrollment selection process outlined in section A; - 2) ensure that at least 90 percent of children enrolled in the VPK program qualify as "at-risk" as defined above and only children qualifying as "at-risk" count in calculated utilization rates; - 3) support inclusionary practices by ensuring at least 10% of children enrolled in VPK qualify as children with disabilities and represent the various disability categories assigned to children ages 3-5, not in kindergarten, in the district: - 4) continue enrollment of new students, subject to available seats, up to the last 20 days of school and ensure maximum group size operates at 95 percent capacity; - 5) adhere to the district's submitted VPK Attendance Policy with the goal of maintaining average daily attendance at a minimum of 90 percent; - 6) ensure that children enrolled in VPK receive 180 days of instruction.
+Staggered opening is appropriate over the course of two weeks, but VPK shall not close for registration or any other events without approval from the assistant commissioner of early learning; - 7) document a child's withdrawal from the VPK program in accordance with the district's attendance policy; - 8) enter information for all VPK children enrolled in school-based and community partner classrooms into the state student information system (EIS) on or before October 1st and in accordance with guidelines set by the TDOE; - 9) maintain and report daily attendance of enrolled students and those students on the waitlist to be enrolled in pre-K to the TDOE at the mid-year and end of year reviews; - 10) implement and document a restorative practice plan, such as consulting with district family engagement specialists, to address attendance concerns in collaboration with the family; - 11) document a parent-initiated withdrawal with code 10 and a school-initiated withdrawal with code 13.
+Use of code 13 requires submission of documentation for reason of dismissal to the assistant commissioner of early learning a child is withdrawn, to include the attendance restorative practice plan; and - 12) assign a classification code of (Q) to all VPK-funded students and a classification code of (L) to all "at-risk" students in the student management system (note: students can be coded with both Q and L).
 The number of students with a classification code of (Q) should never exceed the number of allotted VPK seats assigned to the district.